rasmusab/officialcocktails/officialcocktails.com/content/cocktails/vesper.md

 ![](/cocktail-images/vesper.jpeg)

-## Directions for how to make a Vesper
+## Directions for how to make the Vesper

 1. Fill a cocktail shaker with ice cubes.
 2. Pour in 45 ml of gin, 15 ml of vodka, and 7.5 ml of Lillet Blanc.